 Sir, I’m a defence personal and posted in West Bengal.
+I am facing harassment from neighbour by his illegal construction.
 I have a house in Delhi where my father is living alone.
 Two of my neighbours are harassing my father by doing illegal construction in the proximity of my house.
 Recently they dug the land along with the wall of my house for laying their water pipeline.
 They are also threatening my father because they have many contacts in local police.
 Please help

 Question from: New Delhi